nezter/kimiya_about_me/site/content/_index.md

       Turnkey
     publishtitle: "Studying the effects of the climate on designing of architectural urban objects; pick up the Rahim Khan Bazaar "
+  - publishyear: June 2018
+    publishLocation: National Conference on Fundamental Research in Civil engineering, Architecture, and Urbanization at the Allameh Tabatabaee University/ Tehran
+    publishtitle: Sustainable Development-Development of Workshop Establishment
+  - publishyear: August 2018
+    publishLocation: "The 2nd International Conference on New Horizons in the Engineering Science/ Turkey "
+    publishtitle: Studying the effects of climate on designing of architecture urban objects; pick up the Kong Port
 client_and_work_title: Clients & Works
 applications:
   - toolimg: img/806255.png